 Dissertation Title: “Assembling ‘Cosmopolitan’ Pera: An Infrastructural History of Late Ottoman Istanbul”

 2010 – 2011: M.St. in Modern British and European History, University of Oxford, Oxford, UK.

 Thesis: “The Board Games of Wallis Family: Empire, Nation, Instruction in Childhood Entertainment at the Turn of the Nineteenth-Century.”

 2004 – 2010: B.A.
 (High Honors) in Political Science and International Relations – History (Double Major), Boğaziçi University, İstanbul, Turkey.

 Work Shared in CORE

 [Forthcoming] “Nature’s ‘Cosmopolitanism’: Villagers, Engineers, and Animals along Terkos Waterworks in Late Nineteenth-Century Istanbul.”
 In The Seeds of Power: Explorations in the Environmental History of the Ottoman Empire, edited by Onur Inal and Yavuz Köse.
-Forthcoming volume in 2019, by White Horse Press.
+Winwick, Cambridgeshire: The White Horse Press, 2019.

 2018 “Caricaturizing ‘Cosmopolitan’ Pera: Play, Critique, and Absence in Yusuf Franko’s Caricatures, 1884-1896.”
 Journal of the Ottoman and Turkish Studies (peer-reviewed).
 Vol.5, N.1 (2018): 7-32.